 However, the bulk of my business that year was from referrals, topping out at $97,000 in GCI.
 This income included referrals from friends and family, new home builders, other realtors, and even lenders.
 I did see a few referrals come in from clients I had helped in new home sales, but not nearly as many as I had anticipated.

-That is to say, everything I did in that first year is replicable.
+That is to say, everything I did in that first year is easy to replicate.
 You can do this with or without previous experience in the industry!

 Staying “Top of Mind”